High Energy Cost Grants

 - Non-profits, including cooperatives and limited dividend or mutual associations

 What is an eligible area?

-Eligible areas must demonstrate annual average household energy cost exceeding 275 percent of the national average under benchmarks published in the Notice of Solicitation of Applications.
+Eligible areas must demonstrate annual average household energy cost exceeding 275 percent of the national average under benchmarks published in the 2021 High Energy Cost Grant Funding Opportunity Announcement.

 Eligible areas must be located in the United States, U.S. Territories, or areas eligible by law to participate in USDA Rural Utilities Service Programs.

 To finance the acquisition, construction or improvement of facilities serving eligible communities, including:

 - Electric generation, transmission and distribution facilities, including:

 - Land or right-of-way acquisition, professional expenses, engineering and permitting costs